Update: mandatory COVID-19 vaccination

 Requirements for students

-Students are expected to retain evidence of their full course of COVID-19 vaccinations (i.e., 2 doses).
+Students are expected to retain evidence of their full course of COVID-19 vaccinations (i.e., 2 doses for most brands).
 The documentation must include at least the students’ name, vaccination date, and vaccine brand.
 We suggest using our COVID-19 vaccination form, however please note that using the form is not mandatory as we also accept vaccination cards, Medicare records, and other kinds of official documentation containing the information previously listed here.

-It will be mandatory for vaccination providers to make timely recordings of any COVID-19 vaccinations into the Australian Immunisation Registry following each dose of the vaccine.
-Students with a Medicare number will be able to access their immunisation history statement via their Medicare online account or via the Medicare app.
+It will be mandatory for vaccination providers to make timely recordings of any COVID-19 vaccinations into the Australian Immunisation Register following each dose of the vaccine.
+For information on how to get proof of your COVID-19 vaccination in Australia, please see here.

 Evidence of COVID-19 vaccination should be submitted via the ‘Checks’ tab on Sonia.